 His first appearance in the game.
 Hearing a knocking on the other side of a locked door, Wyatt and B.J. go to investigate.
 The window is opened from the other side to reveal Deathshead, inches from the glass, with an unblinking stare and a smile a little bit too broad to be normal.
 He continues to hold this expression even as the walls begin to close in...

 Going to the moon is impressive.
 Setting up a moon base is a powerful statement of mankind's capabilities, and real-life space missions have been rooted in the desire to learn more about our universe and avoid nuclear war.
 Hearing about the Nazi moon-base can almost give you the feeling that maybe - just maybe - the Nazis actually did something good, or at least respectable.
 Before you get off the shuttle, you see a newspaper article about how they're already planning to start a labor camp on the moon, complete with robotic guards, from which escape would be totally impossible - and given how all the loyal personnel on the base end up asphyxiated in an attempt to catch you, you can assume they'd be even more trigger-happy with the prisoners if one actually managed to cause any trouble.
-That's right, they managed to pervert a moon base from a symbol of hope and discovery into one of hopelessness and oppression.
+And then there's the little fact that it's the nucleus of their space conquest plans, complete with an army of Space Marines, next-gen Super Soldiers, and storehouse nuclear weapon control codes.
+That's right, they managed to pervert a moon base from a symbol of peace, hope and discovery into one of militarism, hopelessness and oppression.